10 ways to make your logo shine

 2. Social media graphics

-If you have a Facebook, LinkedIn or Twitter business page, you’ll want to add a profile and cover photo showcase your new visual identity.
+If you have a Facebook, LinkedIn, or Twitter business page, you’ll want to add a profile and cover photo to showcase your new visual identity.
 Social media profiles come with a whole host of different image dimensions which can be super tricky to get right.
-Be careful of overstretching your logo or using a low-res version which will end up looking pixelated.
+Be careful of overstretching your logo or using a low-res version that will end up looking pixelated.
 If in doubt, it’s always best to ask a graphic designer to help you nail this.

 3. Labels and packaging